Large or bright satellite constellations: Effects on observations, including on the background sky brightness: Simulation results

 \subsection{Upcoming constellations: sixty thousand satellites}

-We consider a set of five constellations representing Starlink~Gen.~1 and 2, OneWeb, GuoWang, and Amazon Leo (a.k.a.
+We consider a set of five telecommunication constellations representing Starlink~Gen.~1 and 2, OneWeb, GuoWang, and Amazon Leo (a.k.a.
 Kuiper), with a total of over 60 thousand satellites on 29 shells.
-This is the same configuration used by \citet{BHG22}, detailed in their Table~1.
-While the actual architecture of each constellation is likely to evolve, this set is representative of the upcoming population, with a mix of low- and high-altitude orbits from 328 to 1200~km.
+This is the same configuration used by \citet{BHG22}, detailed in their Table~1 \obl{and hereafter referred to as BHG2022}.
+While the actual architecture of each constellation is likely to evolve, this set is representative of the upcoming population \obl{of telecommunication satellites}, with a mix of low- and high-altitude orbits from 328 to 1200~km.
 We set their absolute magnitudes to $V_\mathrm{550~km} = 7$, which may be optimistic.
 This ensures that most satellites respect the IAU recommendation $V>7$; the only exceptions are the few satellites on very low orbits, appearing close to zenith.
 Figure~\ref{fig:SLOWGWAK} displays the results; the values at zenith and at 30$^\circ$ elevation are listed in Table~\ref{table:results}.

 As discussed by \citet{BHG22}, the fraction of FoV lost with this set of constellations is a fraction of a per cent in the regions of the sky where the satellites are illuminated, which dwindle about one hour after twilight.
 While this is an annoyance, that level of loss is still in the "good" range.
 The diffuse light on all-sky cameras is of the order of $1$--$5\times10^{-4}$ times the natural sky background (i.e. negligible, in the "good" range).
 Similarly, the scattered light is of the order of $10^{-4}$ times the natural sky (i.e. also negligible).